Indexing file systems

 The magic number is the first 4 bytes of the file.
 You can use the magic number to identify for many types of files.
 Magic numbers are recorded during the hashing pass for files that do not have a magic number entry.

 - Windows Workstation: Windows XP with SP3 and later

 - Windows Server: Windows Server 2003 with SP2 and later

-For Index to start, a minimum of 1 GB of free space must be available on the drive where Tanium Client is installed.
+To install Index normally, a minimum of 1 GB of free space must be available on the drive where Tanium Client is installed.

 How much space the Index installation uses varies depending on how much space is used on the local disks that are being indexed.
 The actual space that is required for the Index database is proportional to the number of files and directories on the local disks and what hashes are configured.
 For a rough estimate, the Index database uses approximately 1 MB of space for each 1 GB of drive space that is used.

-For more information about calculating the amount of space that is required for the Index database, ask your TAM.
+For more information about calculating the amount of space that is required for the Index database, send an email to [email protected].

 The CPU usage is set via the CPUUsageLimit parameter in the Index configuration file.
-We suggest setting it to 3-5%.
-When the limit is reached or exceeded, the Index process pauses using a dynamic and adaptive algorithm based on the process run time and configured CPU usage limit value.
+We suggest setting it to 5-7%.

 - The endpoints must have Tanium Client installed.
 For more information, see Tanium Client Deployment Guide.